Learning the structure of any Hamiltonian from minimal assumptions: Introduction

 \subsubsection{Controlization to construct block encodings}

 We remove the need for controlled time evolutions through a technique called controlization.
 While various approaches for controlization have been proposed~\cite{janzing2002quantum,zhou2011adding,friis2014implementing,nakayama2015quantum,dong2019controlled,chowdhury2024controlization}, we employ the one described by Odake, Kristj\'{a}nsson, Taranto, and Murao~\cite{odake2023universal} due to its simplicity and universal applicability.
 Let $H_0 = H - \tr(H)\I_n/2^n$ be the traceless part of $H$.
 The subroutine generates a mixed-unitary channel $\mathcal{E}(t)$ which approximates $\ctrl{}{e^{-\i H_0 t}}$ to any target diamond-norm distance $\gamma$.
-In terms of evolution time, controlization has the nice feature that it exhibits zero overhead:~to approximate $\ctrl{}{e^{-\i H_0 t}}$, we query $e^{-\i H \delta t}$ for a total of $N = t/\delta t$ times.
-The downside is that each query requires a small time resolution of $\tmin = t/N$, so our main task is bounding what $N$ suffices to achieve the total target error.
+This approach to controlization also has the nice feature that it exhibits zero overhead in terms of total evolution time:~in order to approximate $\ctrl{}{e^{-\i H_0 t}}$, we query $e^{-\i H \delta t}$ for a total of $N = t/\delta t$ times.
+The downside is that we require a small time resolution of $\tmin = t/N$ and $\O(n)$ quantum gates per query, so our main task is bounding what $N$ suffices to achieve the total target error.

 The controlization technique of \cite{odake2023universal} is based on Pauli twirling and randomized product formulas.
 It is well know that averaging over the Pauli group gives the identity

 This can be extended by appending a control qubit and replacing each Pauli gate by $\ctrl{0}{P}$.
 In this case the identity becomes